wangxiaomo/WebFontShare/readme.md

 ###### Google WebFonts API ######

-![Google WebFonts API][3] helps you add webfonts to any web page. appling a font is easy:
+[Google WebFonts API][3] helps you add webfonts to any web page. appling a font is easy:
 *just add a special stylesheet link to your web page, then use the font in a CSS style*

     <html>